Sniki/Lenovo-Thinkpad-T440S/README.md

 - `Anti-Theft > Computrace > Computrace Module Activation > Current Setting [Disabled]`

 **Note**: These laptops do have whitelist which doesn't allow you to use other Card than the Intel AC7260.
-In order to use a different / supported card, you need to mod your bios (remove whitelist) or downgrade to bios version 2.36
+In order to use a different / supported card, you need to mod your bios (remove whitelist) or downgrade to Bios v2.36

-Bios v2.36 doesn't have whitelist so downgrading allows you to use any wireless card that you want.
+- Bios v2.36 doesn't have whitelist so downgrading allows you to use any wireless card that you want.

 ### Secure Boot